 There are many more benefits to playing in the mud.
 First, it encourages creativity for children.
 I remember when I was young making mud pies and mud milkshakes.
 Those memories will stay with me for a lifetime.
 Second, mud play can be soothing and relaxing.
 How many of you know people who will spend a lot of money to just sit in a mud bath?
 Sounds enjoyable to me.
 Thirdly, mud play also provides opportunities for children to problem solve, use their fine and gross motor skills, improve eye/hand coordination, develop their social and emotional skills, encourages literacy skills, and the list goes on and on.
 Mud play is focused more on the process of playing and not the product.
 This is what makes mud play so enjoyable for children.
 They get to explore and create on their own will.
 Who wouldn’t want to go out and play in the mud?

 On June 29th, children and early childhood educators around the world will be celebrating International Mud Day.
 International Mud Day is a day where we celebrate nature with our youngest learners.
-Delaware Child Development will be celebrating along with them on June 28th.
+Delaware Child Development will be celebrating along with them on June 25th.
 Our wonderful landscapers have already provided us with a mud pit to enjoy all year long.
-On June 28th, we will be adding more fun with mud.
-Please make sure your child has a change of clothes and water shoes, so they can enjoy the mud with us.
-You are more than welcome to come join in on the fun as well.
+On June 25th, we will be adding more fun with mud.
+Please make sure your child has a change of clothes and water shoes so that they can enjoy the mud with us.
+You are more than welcome to come join in on the fun as well!
 We will be playing in the mud in the morning after breakfast.

 Let’s get MUDDY!

 Let me leave you with this quote from Luther Burbank: